 The f/4 in the lens name refers to the lens' max aperture opening, the relationship of lens opening to focal length.
 The lower the number, the more light the lens will allow to reach the sensor.
 Each "stop" in aperture change (examples: f/2.8, f/4.0, f/5.6, f/8, etc.) increases or reduces the amount of light reaching the sensor by a factor of 2x (a big deal).

 An f/4 lens is one stop slower/narrower than what is typically found in the fastest/widest zoom lenses covering the general-purpose focal length range.
 The narrower max aperture means that smaller diameter elements are needed, resulting in a lighter weight, smaller size, and lower cost.
 Having a narrower max aperture also means that there may be better options for stopping action in low light.
-I emphasize "action" as image stabilization system (OSS, Optical SteadyShot) makes this lens even better-suited for handheld low light non-action photography than a non-stabilized f/2.8 option.
+I emphasize "action" as this lens's image stabilization system (OSS, Optical SteadyShot) makes it even better-suited for handheld low light non-action photography than a non-stabilized f/2.8 option.
 The subject speed and how rapidly that subject is crossing pixels in the frame makes low light capabilities situational.

 Long focal lengths, wide apertures, close subjects, and distant backgrounds are the keys to a strong background blur.
 While the f/4 aperture is not extremely wide, the 70mm f/4 combination, along with a relatively close subject and distant background, can produce great subject separation by blurring away the background.
 That is an example of the maximum background blur this lens can produce.

 It is very satisfying to see the background melt into a blur of color.
 That is referring to the 70mm end of course.